 That’s where we come in.
-Our Senior Living Advisors have had the honor of educating thousands of families about ways to pay for care that they may not have discovered otherwise.
+Our Senior Living Advisors have had the honor and pleasure of educating thousands of families about ways to pay for care that they may not have discovered otherwise.
 For example, many families are surprised to find that their older loved one qualifies for Veteran’s Aid and Attendance benefits.

 1. Income and Savings